pearkes/singer/README.md

 This is pretty obvious – simply change all of the preconfigured values, replacing them with your own.

-There are three values that are a bit more involved.
+There are four values that are a bit more involved.
 Here are instructions for each:

 - [Retrieving your "soundcloud_set_id"](#retrieving-your-set-id)
 - [Retrieving your "soundcloud_key"](#retrieving-your-soundcloud-key)